-Other matters on which we are required to We have nothing to report to you in report by exception respect of these responsibilities.
+Other matters on which we are required to report by exception

 We also have responsibilities under the Maltese Companies Act (Cap.
 386) to report to you if, in our opinion, adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us.